-- Users can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.
+- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

-- You can make Windows 11’s taskbar larger or smaller by editing the registry.
+- Make Windows 11’s taskbar larger or smaller by editing the registry and changing a single value.

 - Changing scaling settings is another way you can achieve your goal.

 The taskbar in Windows 11 hasn’t impressed all users.
-Some of them aren’t satisfied with that taskbar because they can’t resize it with the cursor.
+Some aren’t satisfied with that taskbar because they can’t resize it with the cursor.

-Windows 11’s taskbar does indeed lack any built-in settings to adjust its size.
+Windows 11’s taskbar lacks any built-in settings to adjust its size.
 You can’t expand the taskbar by dragging it with the cursor as you can in Windows 10.
 Nor are there any taskbar options in Settings that enable users to resize it.

 However, you can still change the taskbar size to some extent by tweaking the registry.
 Furthermore, adjusting Windows 11’s scaling settings will also change the taskbar’s scale.